Just like with Apple's line of sleek products, Apple is also focusing on making its management tools intelligent and powerful.

 Enter the name and link for your MDM server.
 In SimpleMDM, you can retrieve your Group Enrollment link by clicking on Enrollments and then clicking on the enrollment group you want the device to join.

-Click Skip at the Apple School Manager and Apple Business Manager sign-in screen since our objective is to enroll directly into MDM without using ABM/ASM.
+Click Skip at the Sign in to Apple School Manager or Apple Business Manager sign-in screen since we aim to enroll directly into MDM without using ABM/ASM.

 Enter your organization's information, then click Next.